 1. Shift in the Access to Information

 Information is power, and we senior living marketers used to have it.
 Prospects had to call or visit the community to get any information.
-For example, pricing, floor plans, and marketing collaterals were provided personally or snail-mailed out.
+For example, pricing, floor plans, and marketing collateral were provided personally or snail-mailed out.
 And prospects waited for the information to come in their mailboxes!

-Today, prospects expect to get information about everything on your website.
+Today, prospects expect to get information about everything on your senior living website.
 And if you don’t give it to them, they will quickly move to a competitor or third-party lead aggregator site.
-We are marketing to a “shop-around” society, and they expect to be able to independently research and compare their options.
+We are now marketing to a “shop-around” society, and they expect to be able to independently research and compare their options.

-2. Shift in Transparency.
+2. Shift in Transparency

-There is no room for secrets in today’s marketing strategy.
+There is no room for secrets in today’s senior living marketing strategy.
 Trust in business, brands, and advertising has declined for the last 10 years, and today’s prospects want to self-qualify or self-disqualify without a sales pitch.